shubham-awako/LearnDSA/README.md

-# Data Structures and Algorithms Study Guide
+# LearnDSA - NeetCode 250 Solutions

-This repository contains solutions to the NeetCode 250 problems, organized by topic in a recommended study order.
-Each problem includes detailed explanations, multiple solution approaches with time and space complexity analysis, and step-by-step traces through examples.
+A comprehensive collection of solutions to the NeetCode 250 problems, organized by topic in a recommended study order.
+This repository is designed to help you prepare for technical interviews at companies like Google.

-## Directory Structure
+## Features

-The repository is organized with a sequential numbering system to make it easy to follow the recommended study path:
+- **Structured Learning Path**: Topics numbered 01-18 in recommended study order

-- Folders are numbered (01-18) to indicate the recommended order of study
+- **Comprehensive Solutions**: Each problem includes multiple solution approaches
-- Within each folder, problems are numbered sequentially based on difficulty and logical progression
+- **Detailed Explanations**: Time and space complexity analysis for each solution
-- Each topic folder contains a README with an overview of key concepts and a table of problems
+- **Step-by-Step Traces**: Walk through examples to understand the solutions

-## Study Path
+- **Concept Overviews**: Each topic includes key concepts and techniques

-Follow this numbered sequence for an optimal learning experience:
+## Topics Covered

 1. **Arrays & Hashing** - Fundamental data structures and operations
 2. **Two Pointers** - Efficient array manipulation techniques